lawyermonthly 1100x100 oct2024eb sj lawyermonthly 800x90 dalyblack (1)

 Cautionary Tales from the Canadian Trademark Landscape

-Over the course of a rich career in intellectual property law, Marks & Clerk partner Catherine Lovrics has encountered several cases that have come to influence the trajectory of Canadian IP law.
+Drawing from a rich career in intellectual property law, Marks & Clerk partner Catherine Lovrics discusses several legal disputes that shaped IP law in Canada.

 In this feature, she recounts the Bombay Frankies and Milano Pizza cases – recent decisions which have significant potential implications for Canada’s IP scene.
 What lessons can be learned from these cautionary tales?